 Note!
 You may not have the option to enable or disable mod_security in your cPanel on VPS or Dedicated servers.
 To disable mod_security on accounts that don’t have the option in cPanel, you will need to use command line via SSH or contact tech support to disable/enable it for you.

 Alternatively, if you only need certain select rules disabled instead of having it turned off for an entire domain, you can email [email protected] to do so.
-If you send an email, for verification purposes please provide us with the original cPanel password, the current AMP password, or the last four digits of the current credit card on file.
+If you send an email, for verification purposes please provide us with the last four digits of the current credit card on file.